sagar-mahurkar/21F1005514_IITMBS_MLOPS_OPPE2/README.md

 - Compute input drift comparing trained data with the generated data used for prediction in the earlier step.
 (1 mark)

+# Factors on which the samples that have heart disease not predicted are most dependent on

+- False-negative heart disease predictions mostly depend on mild chest pain, absence of exercise-induced symptoms, low ST depression, zero major vessel blockage, and normal test results — which collectively mislead the model into underestimating risk.

 # Fairness Comment (Age as Sensitive Attribute)